 (Header photo above is courtesy of the Agua Caliente Band of Cahuilla Indians.
 Photo depicts a historic image of one of the Tribe's bathouses that were open to the public to use the Hot Mineral Spring.)

-Or, head out for a hike in the pristine Indian Canyons—the ancestral home of the Agua Caliente Tribe—which features trails for all levels in Palm Canyon, Andreas Canyon and Murray Canyon, each with stunning views and indigenous flora and fauna in all directions.
+You can also head out for a hike in the pristine Indian Canyons—the ancestral home of the Agua Caliente Tribe—which features trails for all levels in Palm Canyon, Andreas Canyon, and Murray Canyon, each with stunning views and indigenous flora and fauna in all directions.
 The Tribe’s Tahquitz Canyon is another option, where you can hike to a 60-foot waterfall and spend time before or after in the Tahquitz Canyon Visitor Center perusing its fascinating cultural and educational exhibits.